microsoftgraph/msgraph-sdk-powershell/src/People/People/docs/v1.0-beta/Update-MgUserProfileCertification.md

 # Update-MgUserProfileCertification

 ## SYNOPSIS
-Update the navigation property certifications in users
+Represents the details of certifications associated with a person.

 ## SYNTAX